Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 You will need to run ``grunt setup`` later if new source files are added or if brackets-shell updates to a newer CEF build.

+#### Enabling symbols for debugging
+If you would like to debug the shell, debug symbols need to be generated.
+In order to do that, open `appshell.gyp` in Brackets and goto https://github.com/adobe/brackets-shell/blob/master/appshell.gyp#L367.
+At the end add `-g,` to enable debug symbols.
+You could use `gdb` to debug the shell.

 #### Building from the command line
 Open a Terminal window at the `brackets-shell` directory and run `grunt build` or simply `make`.